David Layne: Bradford City

 He attracted the attention of Bradford City who paid a club record £6,000 for his signature midway through the 1960–61 season.
 Layne broke the Bantams' goalscoring record in 1961–62 scoring 34 league goals over the course of the season.
 His goalscoring prowess was now attracting the attention of bigger clubs and he moved in the summer of 1962.
 Bradford recouped £22,500 for Layne, setting the record for highest fee received by the club at the time.

 Sheffield Wednesday

 Layne spent two seasons at Sheffield Wednesday and was the club's top scorer in both with 58 goals in 81 games over the two-year period.
+He was sent off in the November 1962 match against Aston Villa.
+Layne punched Jimmy MacEwan in the face breaking four teeth.
+While the match officials missed the incident itself, the referee was able to see the deep teeth marks in Layne's knuckles.

 Layne's career was however cut short in its prime when he became involved in the British betting scandal of 1964.
 Layne was found guilty of match fixing and betting against his own team and along with several other players was gaoled and banned from football for life.
 The ban was lifted eight years later.
 Layne rejoined Wednesday in 1972 but failed to earn a place on the team.